Personal Loans After Bankruptcy

 • For Chapter 13, up to seven years.

 Still, filing for bankruptcy doesn’t mean you can’t ever get approved for a loan.
-Your credit profile can improve if you stay up to date on your repayment plan or your debts are discharged — among other steps that can be taken.
+Your credit profile can be positively impacted if you stay up to date on your repayment plan or your debts are discharged — among other steps that can be taken.

-You may even be able to bolster your credit during bankruptcy by making the required payments on any outstanding debts, whether or not you have a repayment plan.
+You may even be able to begin building your credit during bankruptcy by making the required payments on any outstanding debts, whether or not you have a repayment plan.
 Of course, everyone’s circumstances and goals are different so, again, always consult a professional with questions.

 Recommended: What Is Considered a Bad Credit Score?